traitecoevo/mortality_bci/docker/README.md

 Below we setup 'workers' and a 'controller' using this image, but the workers run `rrqueue_worker_tee` rather than an interactive R session.

-Building the image will also clone the source into the folder `self`, but if it's out of date, it will refresh it

 ## Building the prerequsites